 We are very excited to announce that EGA’s dance department is an Associate School of Sadler’s Wells.
 As Sadler’s Wells is a leading organisation for dance, EGA dance department is very proud that it has qualified for and can enjoy a strong community link with a world-renowned organisation.
 Click on the link to find out more about Sadler’s Wells theatre:

 Dance at Key Stage 3

 All pupils study dance in years 7, 8 and 9 as part of the PE rotation curriculum.
 Dance lessons are taught in the fully equipped dance studio.
 There are three main areas of study embedded holistically within the dance curriculum; these are performing, choreographing and appreciating dance.
-The curriculum in year 7 introduces pupils to these three areas of study through a variety of dance styles.
-In year 8 and 9 we build on these skills, but include a focus on developing confident and engaging performers ready to be successful at GCSE level.
+The curriculum in year 7 introduces pupils to these three areas of study through Musical Theatre.
+In year 8 the focus is creative choreography, and in year 9 we build on these skills, but include a focus on developing confident and engaging performers ready to be successful at GCSE level.
 Homework is set in dance.
 This is usually a research task, practical rehearsing of taught and created dances, learning key vocabulary and reviewing and evaluating class work.